Yes, paperless LOLER records are legally valid. Here is why.

 Are digital LOLER records legally acceptable?+

 Yes.
-LOLER 1998 requires records to be kept in writing — and "writing" includes electronic format.
+LOLER 1998 requires records to be kept in writing, and writing includes electronic format.
 A digital examination report that contains all Schedule 1 fields, produced by a competent person, and stored securely is fully compliant.
 HSE accepts digital records provided they can be retrieved and printed immediately on request.

 Do I need to keep paper backups of LOLER reports?+